 Run the following command from the same device where the kubectl commands failed:

-Note: Replace APISERVER ENDPOINT with your cluster's API server endpoint.
+Note: Replace example-server-endpoint with your API server endpoint.

-Check if you restricted public access to the API server endpoint
+Check whether you restricted public access to the API server endpoint

-You can't run kubectl commands on the cluster after you change the endpoint access from public to private
+Troubleshoot kubectl command errors on a cluster after the endpoint access changes from public to private

-1. Confirm that you use a bastion host or connected networks, such as peered virtual private clouds (VPCs), AWS Direct Connect, or VPNs, to access the Amazon EKS API endpoint.
+- Confirm that you use a bastion host or connected networks to access the Amazon EKS API endpoint.
+Connected networks include peered VPCs, AWS Direct Connect, and VPNs.

-Note: In private access mode, you can access the Amazon EKS API endpoint only from within the cluster's VPC or connected networks.
+Note: In private access mode, you can access the Amazon EKS API endpoint only from inside the cluster's VPC or connected networks.

-2. Check if security groups or network access control lists block requests to the Kubernetes API server.
+- Check whether security groups or network access control lists (network ACLs) block requests to the Kubernetes API server.

-If you access your cluster across a peered VPC, then confirm that the control plane security groups allow the correct access.
-They must allow access from the peered VPC to the Amazon EKS control plane security groups on port 443.
+Note: If you use a peered VPC, then confirm that the control plane security groups allow access from the peered VPC on port 443.

-Your cluster is stuck in the Failed state and you can't change the endpoint access setting from public to private
+Troubleshoot a cluster that's stuck in the Failed state when you can't change the endpoint access setting from public to private

-1. Confirm that the IAM role for the user is authorized to perform the AssociateVPCWithHostedZone action.
+Confirm that the IAM role that you use is authorized to perform the AssociateVPCWithHostedZone action.